bakins/minikube-prometheus-demo/README.md

 port on each node in our cluster.
 You can query the API to get this port.

-Create the service by running `kubectl create -f prometheus-service.yaml`.
+Create the service by running `kubectl apply -f prometheus-service.yaml`.
 You can then view it by running `kubectl get services --namespace=monitoring prometheus -o yaml`.